|Apr/May 2018 Fiction|

 "Let's not fight anymore," she says, lowering the glass from her lips.

 She crunches an ice cube and spits it back into the glass.

 "This story is boring.
 The one where it's always from your perspective."

 I don't know how to respond to that.

 "Exactly.
 Our story is always about your reactions.
 How you respond to things.
 Not the things themselves.
 Or the people."

 She interrupts me, and takes my hands, and looks at me squarely: "Charles, I love you.
 But the only way I've ever been allowed to exist is as your Love Interest.
 Or now, as your Antagonist, the one who is stopping you from getting what you want.
 I just want to be Person.
 I just want to be me, you know?"

 I do.
 I know.
 And I don't know.
 I'm tired of this dynamic.
 I want to be Me, too.
 I know it's different, but I just feel this way.
 I'm talking to myself again, oh freak, I am talking to myself.
 I feel like I know what she's going to say.
 It feels like Marcy is Me and I am Marcy.
 She really is just an extension of me.
 An extension of my self-hate—oh, God, freak me for thinking this: it's exactly what she is saying.
 Freak me for knowing what the issue is but feeling like I can't help it.
 Freak me for being part of her story at all.

-She paused so I could think.
+She pauses so I can think.
 Then she says, "Is that too much to ask?"